gotdibbs/psh/README.md

 ## Prerequisites

+1. Nodejs (v.7.10.1 max, at time of writing)
-1. Visual Studio with Visual C++ enabled/installed.
+2. Visual Studio with Visual C++ enabled/installed.
-2. From an administrative command prompt, run `npm i -g --production windows-build-tools` for windows or ensure prerequisites for `node-gyp` are installed another way.
+3. From an administrative command prompt, run `npm i -g --production windows-build-tools` for windows or ensure prerequisites for `node-gyp` are installed another way.

 ### Common Install Issues

  - If you receive an error something to the effect of "cannot find 'CL.EXE'" this is likely because your Visual Studio install did not include C++.
 Please try going to add/remove programs, Visual Studio, Change, and ensure the C++ feature set is checked off.
- - If you receive an error from edge.js about not having the right node version, just check the npm page for the edge package.
+ - If you receive an error from edge.js about not having the right node version, just check the [npm page for the edge package](https://www.npmjs.com/package/edge).
 The version number of edge should match the version number of node that is required.
+You can check the current version of node that is installed by running `node -v` from a command prompt.
- - If #2 from the prerequisites fails on Windows, make sure you're command prompt is running as an administrator.
+ - If #3 from the prerequisites fails on Windows, make sure you're command prompt is running as an administrator.

 ## Invocation